Jyaheza/recipe-app/README.md

+markdown
+Copy code
 # Food Recipes App

+## Overview

-This is a full-stack application for creating, listing, and managing food recipes.
-The frontend is built with React and Material-UI, and the backend is powered by Django.
-Recipes are stored in a SQLite database, and the application features a dialog box for adding new recipes and a delete function for managing them.
+The Food Recipes App is a full-stack application designed to create, list, and manage food recipes.
+The app features a modern UI built with React and Material-UI on the frontend and a robust Django backend.
+Users can add new recipes via a dialog box and manage them with an easy-to-use interface.

 ## Table of Contents